4-H

 Poskin Jets: The Poskin Jets have a lot of younger members and always look forward to new members!
 They value having the older members teach the younger members all of the endless opportunities in 4-H. They also have snacks at every meeting.
 They have meetings every 2nd Sunday of the month, except during June and July at 5 pm at Clinton Town Hall in Poskin.
 They have good project resources for Cultural Arts, Dairy, and Sheep.
 Community service outreach activities include ringing bells for the Salvation Army, Gifts from the Heart, Christmas door hangers/ornaments for the elderly, and May baskets for the elderly.
 They have a full schedule every year.
 Contact:Danielle Klatt (daniellejklatt@gmail.com or 715-563-5144) or Kristi Hoff (khoff1@charter.net or 715-205-3166)

 Prairie Lake Eagles: The Prairie Lake Eagles are a small but active club.
 Strong youth voices with officer roles that are open to any youth who are able, and members are active in MANY project areas.
 They have meetings on the 3rd Sunday of the month at noon in Chetek.
 They have good project resources for Animal projects (dog, cat, sheep, dairy, horse, rabbit) and cultural arts /crafts.
 Some annual activities include sledding, camping, and pizza parties.
 Community service outreach activities include Holiday cards for veterans and nursing home residents, yard clean-up, roadside clean-up, cemetery clean-up, and sewing book bags for the library.
 Contact: Joyce Nelson (715-458-1944).
-Shawna Skoug ourhavenfarm@citizens-tel.net

-Section Ten: They meet on the second Sunday of every month at 1:30.
+Section Ten: They meet on the third Sunday of every month at 1PM.
 Annual activities include crafts, a corn maze, hay rides, a petting zoo, picnics, a water park, and demonstrations.
 They have good project resources in arts, beef, cloverbuds, dairy, and dogs.
 For community outreach, they focus on roadside clean-up. planting gardens, care packages, homeless shelter packages, leaf raking, and pet shelters.
 Contact: Tamala Anderson (tanderson@ricelake.com or 715-419-0421)

 Vermillion Cruisers: The Vermillion Cruisers have a wide variety in age of kids with parents who are always willing to help.
-They have meetings on the Second Sunday of the month at 5:30 or 6 pm in the First Lutheran Church in Cumberland.
+They have meetings on the Second Sunday of the month at 5:30 at the First Lutheran Church in Cumberland.
 They have good project resources for livestock and archery.
 Some annual activities include Slay Rides, tubing, softball, crafts, and kickball.
 Community service outreach activities include Garbage pick up and taking care of the flowers at church.
 Contact: Heather Colburn (bhcol357@gmail.com or 715-357-6404) or Michelle Stouffer (michelleleigh1@yahoo.com or 715-822-2823) or Emily Drafall (dedrafall@gmail.com or 715-419-0629)

 Barron County Project and Opportunities Center